merkle-open/SitecoreBlog/docs/_posts/2022-11-15-jss-update.md

 ## Expected plan:
 - Check the changelog of Sitecore: https://github.com/Sitecore/jss/blob/dev/CHANGELOG.md
 - Scaffolding of a new Next.js app on most recent version.
-For later comparision.
+For later comparison.
 - Creating a folder with a feature update GIT branch.
 Here we make our first update attempts and can compare the differences directly with the current branch folder.
 - Expected doings
   - Backend: Sitecore XM/XP solution